 During residential detoxification, you may be prescribed ORT or another form of medication therapy.
 Some like to implement holistic treatment methods along with medication.
 It’s important for you to comply with the program if this is the one that’s deemed right for you.
 Otherwise, you’re likely to relapse and go back to using.

 People often want to know if they’re able to go to an outpatient detox clinic for drug addicts.
 Outpatient detox is offered at some locations.
 However, you should approach this option with serious caution.
 Most people need a lot of help when they’re stopping the use of drugs.
 If you live in an environment where you’re tempted to use, this is not the right method for you.

 Also, you need to consider the risks of detoxing on your own without medical supervision.
 You could easily run into a medical complication and find that you’re not able to get help.
 It’s much safer to go through the process when you’re in a supervised and monitored facility.

-Here at Northpoint Evergreen Bellevue, we know how important it is for you to find detox services.
+Here at Northpoint the Evergreen, we know how important it is for you to find detox services.
 However, they need to be effective and targeted to meet your needs.
 We can assist you with that.

 If you’re in need of drug detox, we can provide you with a referral to an excellent facility.
 That will take so much of the guesswork out of where you should go to get help.
 Afterward, our IOP program is available to assist you with the next step in your recovery.

 Is it time for you to consider going to a drug detox center near Sammamish in Washington State?
 What can we do to help you get started?
 Please contact us to find out.